tankcdr/solana-defi-indexer-rs/docs/setup.md

 ## Next Steps

+- If using Docker: Monitor logs with `docker compose logs -f`
-Once setup is complete, proceed to [Running the Indexer](./running.md) for instructions on using the command-line interface to start the indexer.
+- If using manual setup: Proceed to [Running the Indexer](./running.md) for instructions on using the command-line interface to start the indexer
+- To understand the database structure: Check the [Database README](../database/README.md)
+- To explore more features: Read the [CLI Usage Guide](./cli-usage.md)